awsdocs/amazon-redshift-management-guide/doc_source/spectrum-enhanced-vpc.md

 When your cluster is configured to use enhanced VPC routing, traffic between Redshift Spectrum and Amazon S3 is securely routed through the AWS private network, outside of your VPC\.
 In\-flight traffic is signed using Amazon Signature Version 4 protocol \(SIGv4\) and encrypted using HTTPS\.
 This traffic is authorized based on the IAM role that is attached to your Amazon Redshift cluster\.
 To further manage Redshift Spectrum traffic, you can modify your cluster's IAM role and your policy attached to the Amazon S3 bucket\.
 You might also need to configure your VPC to allow your cluster to access AWS Glue or Athena, as detailed following\.

+ Note that because enhanced VPC routing affects the way that Amazon Redshift accesses other resources, queries might fail unless you configure your VPC correctly\.
+For more information, see [Enhanced VPC routing in Amazon Redshift](enhanced-vpc-routing.md), which discusses in more detail creating a VPC endpoint, a NAT gateway, and other networking resources to direct traffic to your Amazon S3 buckets\.

 ## Considerations for using enhanced VPC routing for Redshift Spectrum<a name="spectrum-enhanced-vpc-considerations"></a>

 Following are considerations when using Redshift Spectrum enhanced VPC routing: